-If your son or daughter wants to join the army aged 16 or 17 then they’ll need your permission first.
+If your child wants to join the army aged 16 or 17 then they’ll need your permission first.
 There are good reasons to wait until your child turns 18, which is what many parents do.
 Whichever choice you make, this page is based on the questions we’re most often asked.

 - More likely to be get a frontline job in the infantry or armoured corps, where training and education are more basic than many other army jobs and the risks in war are much higher.

-Joining at 16 or 17 also means missing out on the two years of extra full-time education after age 16 that most young people now complete.
+Joining at 16 or 17 also means missing out on the two years of extra full-time education to age 18, which almost all young people now complete.

-If your child waits until he/she turns 18, he/she:
+If your child waits until they turn 18, then they:

 - Will have more army jobs to choose from (and more jobs in the navy and air force too).